pegahmirghafari/perfect-spotify-playlist/README.md

 <br/>

 - the very first thing I will do is create a flask app.
-- then create a ui with react.
+- then create a UI with react.
-- lastly I will host the app on a heroku server, since I really enjoyed it and I believe others could enjoy it as well. ***especially my firends***
+- lastly, I will host the app on a Heroku server since I enjoyed it, and I believe others could enjoy it as well. ***especially my friends***